 True cloud-native solutions are an incredibly complex assortment of technology components that no CFO should have to understand as part of their day job.
 The inexplicable and inexorable reality of microservices and the business outcomes they can generate are, in fact, a modern miracle of technology.
 But for CFOs, true cloud-native platforms can deliver the long-awaited relief from traditional software licensing bloat and the inability to escape redundant functionality.

 As the dust settles on the modernization of traditional software platforms, CFOs who understand the strategic value of true cloud-native platforms and mandate their adoption will have a leg up on measuring actual return on investment for technology and the business.
-Metered costs, reduction in solution overlap, and elimination of redundant licensing costs should clarify the actual cost of doing business.
-An added benefit -- measuring improvements in business outcomes from those technology investments will provide further justification for their ultimate value.
+Metered costs, reduction in solution overlap and elimination of redundant licensing costs should clarify the actual cost of doing business.
+An added benefit is the ability to measure improvements in business outcomes, providing further justification for their ultimate value.